fastify/fastify/docs/Write-Plugin.md

 ## Code
 Fastify uses different techniques to optimize its code, many of them are documented in our Guides.
 We highly recommend you read [the hitchhiker's guide to plugins](Plugins-Guide.md) to discover all the APIs you can use to build your plugin and learn how use them.

-Have you got some question or are you seeking for a suggestion?
+Do you have a question or need some advice?
 We are more than happy to help you!
 Just open an issue in our [help repository](https://github.com/fastify/help).

 Once you submit a plugin to our [ecosystem list](Ecosystem.md), we will review your code and help you improve it if necessary.